uyar/piculet/docs/source/overview.rst

    pip install piculet[yaml]

-Note that this will install an external module for parsing YAML files, and therefore will not be contained to the standard library anymore.
+Note that this will install an external module for parsing YAML files.

 The YAML version of the configuration example above can be found in `movie.yaml`_.